decentdao/fractal-docs/proposals/template.md

 ![](../.gitbook/assets/template1.png)

-Clicking the Template opens its custom UI, which will create a new DAO proposal:
+Clicking the Template opens its custom UI, which will create a new Safe proposal:

 ![](../.gitbook/assets/template2.png)

 {% hint style="info" %}
-Even Multisig DAOs can add Proposal Templates.
+Even multisig governed Safes can add Proposal Templates.
 {% endhint %}